Arania/gitpusshuten-website/content/guides/setting-up-a-full-ruby-on-rails-environment.md

 * NginX's vhost file

 That's it.
 From a **new** Ubuntu 10.04 installation, to a deployed Ruby on Rails application in minutes.
-I did a speed run for myself to see how fast I could get my application up and running, I did it in 7 minutes.
-And that was mainly 6 minutes waiting on installations to finish. :)
+I did a speed run for myself to see how fast I could get my application up and running, I did it in about 10 minutes.
+And that was mainly 9 minutes waiting on installations to finish. :) Also, the time it takes to install everything of course depends on your server specs.